solosage1/anyprice-oracle/EIP.md

 ## Key Differentiators of ERC-76xx

-Solo Labs can highlight the following unique selling points of ERC-76xx in public communications:
+Solo Labs can highlight the following unique selling points of ERC-76xx in public communications, keeping in mind the collaborative nature of standards development and Optimism's ongoing work on initiatives like their Bridge Neutrality and Standardised Proofs roadmap:
-* 🚀 **Real-Time Cross-Chain Data:** ERC-76xx is the first oracle-specific Ethereum standard that bakes time-to-freshness directly into the payload.
+* 🚀 **Oracle-Specific Standard for Real-Time Data:** ERC-76xx is a pioneering oracle-specific Ethereum standard that formalizes the inclusion of time-to-freshness directly into the payload.
-* 🔗 **Built for Rollup Interoperability:** Designed with Optimism's Bedrock and similar L2s in mind, ERC-76xx seamlessly plugs into the OP Stack "Superchain" model.
-It complements the canonical messenger by adding data validity windows and optional faster paths, solving pain points specific to optimistic rollups.
+* 🔗 **Built for Rollup Interoperability (Canonical First on OP-Stack):** For Version 1.0 on OP-Stack chains, ERC-76xx mandates the use of the canonical Bedrock messenger, ensuring maximum security and alignment with the Superchain vision.
+Its design also supports other transports for non-OP chains or future extensions.
-* 🛡️ **Trust-Minimized yet Flexible:** Unlike proprietary cross-chain oracle solutions, ERC-76xx is an open standard that lets projects choose their security mode – fully trustless (using on-chain proofs) or optimistically fast (with verifiable off-chain signatures and challenge periods).
-It's adaptable to different risk profiles.
+* 🛡️ **Trust-Minimized by Design (for OP-Stack v1.0):** By leveraging the canonical CXM on OP-Stack chains for its v1.0, ERC-76xx inherits Ethereum-level security without introducing new trust assumptions for this primary use case.
+Future extensions for other contexts might explore a broader range of trust assumptions, but these would be separate, opt-in profiles.
 * 🤝 **Unified Interface:** ERC-76xx unifies concepts from multiple prior EIPs (oracle queries, cross-chain calls, off-chain reads) into a single interface.
-Developers integrate once and gain access to data feeds that work across Ethereum, L2s, and sidechains, with no custom adapters per chain.
+Developers integrate once and gain access to data feeds that work across Ethereum, L2s, and sidechains, with no custom adapters per chain for the core data format.
-* ⚙️ **Governable and Upgradeable:** The standard anticipates the need for governance hooks – for example, to rotate oracle signers or switch bridges if needed.
-This ensures longevity: projects adopting ERC-76xx won't be locked into one provider and can evolve with the ecosystem.
+* ⚙️ **Governable and Upgradeable (within Canonical Constraints for OP-Stack v1.0):** The standard anticipates the need for governance hooks.
+For OP-Stack v1.0, this operates within the security and governance framework of the canonical messenger and the Superchain (e.g., respecting Security Council pauses).
+Future extensions might define more elaborate governance for alternative transport mechanisms.
-* 📊 **Gas and Bandwidth Optimized:** By standardizing the data format and transport, ERC-76xx enables batching and efficient use of calldata.
+* 📊 **Gas and Bandwidth Optimized:** By standardizing the data format and transport (via canonical messengers for OP-Stack v1.0), ERC-76xx enables batching and efficient use of calldata.
 Preliminary benchmarks show that cross-chain data updates can be delivered with minimal overhead beyond the raw data size (see Appendix), making it cost-effective even as frequency scales.